jessp01/crash-course-in/courses/super-zaje/super-zaje.md

 \XA9\xCO\x13\xCO\x99\xCO\x14\xCO" 400 157
 ```

-The image was taken off an Nginx access log but the `server-log` produces good results for other logs as well.
+The image was taken off an Nginx access log but the `server-log` lexer produces good results for other log formats as well.
 I tested
 it with Apache and other syslogs and would welcome any inputs or contributions of more customised lexers.
 See [Revising and adding new lexers](https://github.com/jessp01/gohighlight#revising-and-adding-new-lexers) for details.